helium/HIP/0069-reassertion-fee-reduction.md

 Thus, the 500,000 DC fee in addition to the three aforementioned gaming prevention methods are still preventing excessive/unnecessary reassertions, while also making it easier for those that want to expand the network and actually move their hotspots locations to that end.

-To clarify in summary:
+**To clarify all methods provided to help prevent location spoofing as a result of the reassertion fees deduction in summary:**

- - This HIP only applies to REassertions.
+ - This HIP only applies to **RE**assertions.
 Not the first assertion/onboarding.
+To clarify, the original/first location assertion price would not be changed, merely the reassertion prices (from the 2nd assertion and on.)

  - This HIP only applies to those who are REasserting their hotspots to a distance equal to or greater than 10km (away from the original location point that is being changed).
+As a direct result, this HIP will not help those trying to increase their TS scales.

  - This HIP only applies to REassertions, equal to or greater than 10km away from the original location, and only to those who are reasserting their hotspots into Res8 hexes with less than 3 hotspots (equal to or less than 2 hotspots).
+This gaming prevention method will help enforce the core goal of this HIP, which is to ease the burden on those that are trying to expand the network.

  - The reassertion fee reduction will be limited to once per hotspot per year.
-Meaning, after a given hotspot's first reassertion fee reduction, said hotspot would need to wait one year (approximately 525k blocks) in order to be eligible for its second reassertion fee reduction.
+Meaning, after a given hotspot's first reassertion fee reduction, said hotspot would need to wait 525k blocks (approximately one year) in order to be eligible for its second reassertion fee reduction.
+This gaming prevention method will ultimtately limit any potential abuse of the reassertion fee reduction to no more than once per hotspot per year.

-All other location assertions, that do not meet the aforementioned requirements, will not have their assertions fee reduced.
+ - *All other location assertions, that do not meet the aforementioned requirements, will not have their assertions fee reduced.*

-This HIP will be implemented in two stages.
+**This HIP will be implemented in two stages:**

  1) Upon community vote approval, the current 1,000,000 DC reassertion fee amount will immediately be reduced to 500,000 DC.